yanganto/near-staking-knd/docs/run.md

 In this case, the full s3 backup URL for testnet is `s3://near-protocol-public/backups/testnet/rpc/2022-07-13T11:00:40Z`.

-In this case the full s3 backup url for testnet is `s3://near-protocol-public/backups/testnet/rpc/2022-07-13T11:00:40Z`.

 We also need a neard configuration for testnet next to your `configuration.nix`:

 ```